spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

-Palette Virtual Machine (VM) Management provides a single-pack experience that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
+Palette Virtual Machine (VM) Management provides a single-pack experience that consolidates all the dependencies needed to deploy and manage virtual machines in your Kubernetes host cluster.

 The components of the pack are described below.
 Two essential components are the **Spectro VM Dashboard** pack and **Spectro Proxy** pack.
 When you create the cluster profile, you only need to add the **Spectro VM Dashboard** pack.

 <br />

 - **Spectro VM Dashboard**: An add-on pack that enables access to a web console so you can manage and monitor your VMs.
 The console is accessible from the **Virtual Machines** tab that appears on the cluster overview page in Palette when VM Management is enabled.
-It provides an easy-to-use web interface to create and manage VMs in your Kubernetes cluster.
+The dashboard provides a web interface to create and manage VMs in your Kubernetes cluster.
 To learn more about the web console, refer to [Spectro VM Dashboard](/vm-management/vm-packs-profiles/vm-dashboard).

 - **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.
 This pack is automatically added when you use the default dashboard configuration.
 Check out the [Spectro Proxy](/integrations/frp) guide to learn more.